teuben/nemo/docs/source/falcon2.rst

 - mkplummer has a keyword 'q-ran', but itsn't it better to use q_ran, since that's a more common one used in all falcon programs. keep it consistent.

-- mkplummer has a default time=1
+- mkplummer has a default time=1  (e.g. mkdisc does the expected time=0)

 - ..